+Hello, I'm Peter Higginbotham, the creator of this web site.
 I first became interested in workhouses while researching my family history.
 I discovered that my great-great-grandfather had died in a workhouse and that his death had been registered by the matron.
 I also became fascinated by the buildings after seeing an old Victorian Ordnance Survey map of the town where I then lived.
 At the edge of town was a huge hexagonal shape which dwarfed everything in the area.
 Eager to discover more, I visited the local libraries but found that they had precious little information about the large and fearsome building which had stood there for the best part of a century.

 A great number of people have contributed in numerous ways to this project and I'd like to say a very big thank you to you all.
-One person who deserves particular mention is Kathryn Morrison at English Heritage whose tail-blazing work both educated and inspired me.
+One person who deserves particular mention is Kathryn Morrison at English Heritage whose trail-blazing work both educated and inspired me.

 |This web site is dedicated to the memory of my father,|